Differences Between Cannabis Concentrates, Oils, and Extracts?

 Your takeaway?

 Cannabis extracts take some expertise.
 Some processes present a proven physical danger.
 Some solvents threaten your health with toxic chemicals.
-And, the procedures are more or less complicated, especially for inexperienced users.
+The procedures are more or less complicated, especially for inexperienced users.

 Cannabis extracts contain maximized potency.
 However, there is no clear metric for dosing.
 Considering the power, customers must moderate their usage.
 Adding only a drop or a bit of extract to a joint, bowl, or dab can provoke a threatening body and brain experience.